We all LOVE pulled pork! It’s perfect in a burger or tacos or even just on its own!

 Instructions

-- Let the cut of meat cook or smoke for around one and a half hours or until its internal meat temperature reads around 145 degrees Fahrenheit on your meat thermometer.
+• Let the cut of meat cook or smoke for around one and a half hours or until its internal meat temperature reads around 160°F – 165°F this will take around four hours make sure you use a meat thermometer to monitor this.

 Smoke On!